-Similarities and Differences Between the CBAP & CCBA
+Similarities and Differences Between the CBAP and CCBA

 - Training Requirement

-In order to apply for either certification, applicants must have taken 21 hours of professional development training.
-This may not sound like a lot but this amount of time is equivalent to the better part of three full workdays, and for busy professionals, that is quite a commitment.
+To apply for either certification, applicants must take 21 hours of professional development training.
+This may not sound like a lot, but it's equivalent to the better part of three full workdays, and for busy professionals, that's quite a commitment.

 - Professional Reference Requirement